WAOK: Changes in ownership

 By 1957, the station was on the air 24 hours a day.
-The studios were moved again in 1959 to 110 Edgewood Road NE and the station's licensee name was changed to the WAOK Broadcasting Company.
-It was changed again in 1962 to The Atlanta OK Broadcasting Company.
+The studios moved in 1959 to 110 Edgewood Road, Northeast, and the station's licensee name was changed to the WAOK Broadcasting Company.
+It changed in 1962 to The Atlanta OK Broadcasting Company.

 On November 29, 1963, Stan Raymond and Zenas Sears became fifty percent owners of WAOK's licensee, acquiring the late Dorothy Lester's 33% interest for $57,786 from a local bank serving as the executor of her estate.
 The studios were moved to new quarters at 75 Piedmont Road.

 The FCC granted approval for the sale of the station on April 1, 1974, to Broadcast Enterprise Network, Inc. Ragan Augustus Henry, a Philadelphia attorney, headed the new organization as President and 53% owner.
 He founded BENI (Broadcast Enterprises National, Inc.) in 1974 as a Black-owned business venture.
 BENI took control of the station May 14, 1974.
 In late May 1982, studios and offices were relocated to 401 West Peachtree Street.

 On July 9, 1985, WAOK was sold again, this time to the DKM Broadcasting Corporation.
 DKM (Dyson Kissner-Moran) sold Atlanta's AM 590 WPLO (now WDWD) to buy WAOK.
 That paired WAOK with Urban Contemporary FM station 103.3 WVEE, which DKM also owned.
 In the summer of 1985, WAOK revamped its programming format.
 It now aired R&B music with gospel music heard early weekday mornings and on Sundays.
 The studios were then moved to 120 Ralph McGill Blvd.

 On January 1, 1988, all DKM-owned properties were sold for $200 million, including stations in Denver, Baltimore, Akron, Dayton and Dallas, as well as WAOK and WVEE in Atlanta.
 The buyer was the Summit Communications Group, Inc. While WVEE concentrated on Urban Contemporary music, WAOK became a full-time gospel music station.

 In March 1995, Summit sold its interests in WAOK and WVEE to Granum Communications, Inc. (Herbert W. McCord, Peter Ferrara, and Michael Weinstein).

 CBS and Entercom

 On March 15, 1996, Granum Communications sold WAOK and WVEE to Infinity Broadcasting, a division of CBS Radio.
+Infinity already owned 92.9 WZGC, that gave Infinity a triopoly in the Atlanta media market.
 On December 26, 2001, WAOK switched from urban contemporary gospel to a talk radio format aimed at the African American community in Atlanta.
 Tony Brown was named Program Director of the "New WAOK—The Voice of the Community."

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on the 17th.